gagneurlab/wBuild/README.rst

     colnames(iris_df) = gsub('\\.','',colnames(iris_df))
     hist(iris_df[[id]],main=id)

-Running :bash:`snakemake` (provided you've already :ref:`initiated wbuild <wbuild-init>` in your project using :bash:`wbuild init`) will now automatically parse the parameter out of the header and create an HTML output showing the results of our petal analysis - found in :code:`./Output/html` by default along with a nice navigable HTML structure.
+Running :bash:`snakemake` now in the root directory of your project will now automatically parse the parameters out of scripts headers and create an HTML output showing the results of our petal analysis - found in HTML output directory
+(:code:`./Output/html` by default) along with a nice navigable HTML structure.
+Let's open one of the output HTML files, use the upper footer to navigate to the :ref:`needed subproject <scripts-structure>` (here *Analysis1*), and we will see a nicely rendered output of our
+script:

 .. image:: /res/images/HTML_output_demo.png
    :scale: 70%